-This post is my own list of resources and guides that I’ve found useful.
-Thought it would be worth a share.
+Shopping feeds are now part of SEO.
+Leveraging feed optimisation can lead to better organic and paid search visibility, clicks and performance.
+This post is my disorganized list of resources and guides that I’ve found useful.
+Thought it would be worth listing it all out.

 My take is that “feed optimization” can mean two distinct things.